Loomie/codebreaker-game/README.md

     su -s /bin/sh -c 'cd codebreaker-game/server && node server.mjs' - codebreakeruser

 Instead of calling `su` for each step you can get an interactive shell with `su -s /bin/bash - codebreakeruser`

+Use a free HTTPS certificate from [Let's Encrypt](https://letsencrypt.org/) by using [`certbot`](https://certbot.eff.org/) on your server.
+Because the game runs as a separate user you have to give it access to the private key.
+You have to change the group of the key file to your codebreakeruser (primary) group.

+    # change group of private key and certificate files if your domain is 'example.com'
+    chgrp -R codebreakeruser /etc/letsencrypt/archive/example.com
+    # allow the group to read the private key
+    chmod g+r /etc/letsencrypt/archive/example.com/privkey1.pem
+    # tell codebreaker to use the letsencrypt files
+    su -s /bin/sh -c 'cd codebreaker-game/server && ln -s /etc/letsencrypt/live/example.com/chain.pem cert.pem' - codebreakeruser
+    su -s /bin/sh -c 'cd codebreaker-game/server && ln -s /etc/letsencrypt/live/outstare.de/privkey.pem key.pem' - codebreakeruser